 For peaceful resolutions to occur, effective communication with your partner is essential.
 Continued cooperation can significantly speed up the divorce process.

-Spousal and Alimony support /New York Divorce Law No-Fault:
+Spousal and Alimony Support in New York Divorce Law No Fault:

 Calculating Alimony:

-Alimony, also known as spousal support, may be granted in No-Fault Divorce cases depending on the length of the marriage, the wealth distribution between the parties, and their style of living throughout the marriage.
+Alimony, also known as spousal support, may be granted in No-Fault Divorce cases depending on the length of the marriage, the wealth distribution between the parties, and their lifestyle throughout the marriage.

 Alimony Payment Modifiability: